rytina/udigger/README.md

 udigger
 =======
-uDigger is a gremlin integration for uDig
+uDigger is a TinkerPop Gremlin & Pipes integration for uDig